FNNDSC/CHRIS_docs/workflows/LLD.md

 ### 2) pl-shexec

 ### 3) pl-dcm2mha
+This plugin converts the incoming DICOMs to .mha format and rotates the image 90 degrees anticlockwise.
+The downstream ML plugin ``pl-lld_inference`` expects a .mha file as input with this particular orientation for predicting landmark points on the leg image.

 ### 4) pl-csv2json
 This plugin expects an input dicom file and a csv file containing anatomical landmark points and serialize these information to an output JSON file.
 The JSON file contains PHI that were extracted from the input DICOM, and x-y coordinates about